Neave Brown wins Royal Gold Medal for architecture

 Neave Brown by Ted Cullinan

-Neave Brown has designed and supervised the building of four quite exceptional architectural compositions at Winscombe Street, Fleet Road, and Alexander Road in London, and Eindhoven in Holland.
+Neave Brown has designed and supervised the building of four quite exceptional architectural compositions at Winscombe Street, Fleet Road, and Alexandra Road in London, and Eindhoven in Holland.

 Winscombe Street is a row of five 3 storey terrace houses which look northwards down the street and southwards over a large garden shared by all the residents.

 The scheme is elegantly devised from the work of Le Corbusier, but adds many subtle details and unique pieces to that origin, such as the very elegant concrete spiral stair which both unites and separates the three floors from one another and the private balconies which all have access to the shared garden.
 Well known architects and others who lived there remember with joy the unique combination of private and shared places.